JamesParrott/sDNA_GH/README.md

 ## sDNA_GH functionality
 sDNA_GH:
- - Reads a network's polyline Geometry from Rhino or Grasshopper, and Data from any Usertext on it.
+ - Reads a network's polyline Geometry from Rhino or Grasshopper, and Data from any User Text on it.
  - Writes the network polylines (formed by one or more polylines) and user Data to a Shapefile.
  - Initiates an sDNA tool that processes that shapefile, and e.g. carries out a network preparation or an analysis.
  - Reads the shapefile produced by the sDNA tool.